Home > Academics > Graduate > Graduate Programs > Sequential Undergraduate/Graduate Studies

 • Must maintain that GPA through the completion of the undergraduate degree.

-• Must have completed EECS 281 and EECS 270 or EECS 370 with a grade of B+ or better by the application deadline.
+• Must have completed either EECS 270 or EECS 370 with a grade of B+ or better by the application deadline.

-• Must have taken at least four EECS courses from 370, 376, or any EECS courses that are ULCS Elective or Flexible CS Technical Elective at the 300-level or above by the end of the first semester of the senior year.
-For any EECS elective class taken at the 300-level or above, a grade of B+ or better must be earned.
+• Must have taken at least four EECS courses from any of the following by the end of the first semester of the senior year (with a grade of B+ or better earned):

 • Must only earn one Bachelor’s degree – Data Science (Eng or LSA), Computer Science (Eng or LSA), Computer Engineering, Electrical Engineering or be minoring in Computer Science.

-• Please note: Engineering students, SJTU-JI, and MDDP students with dual majors are not eligible for SUGS.
+• Note: Engineering students, SJTU-JI, and MDDP students with dual majors are not eligible for SUGS (see more info here).
 However, LSA double majors can apply for SUGS.

-• As students head into their junior year, they may wish to meet with a CSE Graduate Programs Office staff member to discuss their plan for double-counted courses.
-Or, an email may be sent to csegradstaff@umich.edu with any questions.
+As students head into their penultimate (next to last) year, they may wish to contact a CSE Graduate Programs Office staff member to discuss any questions they have regarding coursework or applying to the program.
+Or, an email may be sent to [email protected] with any questions.

-• Mid-senior year, students should apply for admission to the graduate program by submitting:
+• In the final year, students should apply for admission to the graduate program by submitting:

-• Completed Accelerated Master’s Degree Program Election Form (including courses to be double counted, but does not need to be signed) – this form can be found through Rackham’s Forms page.
+• Completed Accelerated Master’s Degree Program Election Form (including courses to be double counted, but does not need to be signed) – this form can be found through Rackham’s Forms page, and should be added one of the other attachments, preferably the transcript.

 Additional Information

 More information about the SUGS program.
-Student must meet all Rackham requirements for the SUGS master’s degree (rackham.umich.edu/academic-policies/section5/).
+Students must meet all Rackham requirements for the SUGS master’s degree (rackham.umich.edu/academic-policies/section5/).

 The complete Master’s requirements can be found in the CSE Graduate Program Guide (Google Doc).